BryanSchuetz/dai/_projects/afghanistan-immediate-needs-project-nangarhar-ainp.md

 country:
 - Afghanistan
 solutions:
+- Fragile States
-- Peace-building and State-building
+- Peace-Building and Political Transition
-- Stability
+- Stabilization
 layout: project
 summary: In 2004, the U.S. Agency for International Development launched a national plan to create meaningful alternative livelihoods and assist the Afghan people in